DickinsonCollege/FarmData2/farmdata2/farmdata2_api/README.md

 # FarmData2 API

-The FarmData2 API provides a comprehensive endpoints to interact with the FarmData2 system.
+The FarmData2 API provides a suite of comprehensive endpoints to allow developers to interact and query data within the FarmData2 system.

 ## Swagger Documentation